 Master of Arts in Teaching

-Candidates in the Master of Art in Teaching Elementary and Secondary Education Programs are trained to become professionals who are competent to meet the content knowledge needs of K-12 students.
+Candidates in the Master of Art in Teaching Secondary Education Programs are trained to become professionals who are competent to meet the content knowledge needs of K-12 students.
 The program leads to an A level North Carolina license and is designed for those candidates who do not hold an initial teaching license in an area.

 Why Choose a Master of Arts in Teaching?